 When the OSPF interface receives a packet, the authentication information is carried in the hello packet.
 If the authentication succeeds, then adjacency is formed.
-The two remote machines must have the same active current key ID and same authentication type.
+The authentication type can be set to SHA256 when using the key-chain parameter.
+The two remote machines must have the same active current key ID, key, and same authentication type and must use a valid start-time.
+Refer to the security key and security key-chain commands for information on configuring the key-chain.